Updated September 26, 2023 | 4:45 p.m.

 - Events sponsored by UCI departments and groups, including Registered Campus Organizations (RCO), that are open to the public or campus community

-- Events advertised publicly or
+- Events advertised publicly and open to the general public or campus community

 - Events sponsored by non-UCI groups that are open to the public or campus community